Last updated on April 10, 2025

 The Lightbox, for adding and selecting photos

-1. Image not selected: a dark frame containing the name and extension of the file with a thin white border around the image thumbnail.
+1. Image not selected: a dark frame containing the sequence number, the name and the extension of the file.

 3. Image awaiting processing: clock icon in the bottom right corner of the thumbnail.